SingleDigitIQ/cozylights/README.md

 - make floodable light sources not work in water just like in original wielded light

-- add command to increase/decrease brightness of every light node in an area, at least if limited for now

 - readd on_generated

 - readd light auto rebuild on light source destroy